UniversalDependencies/docs/_cs-overview/introduction.md

 [http://hdl.handle.net/11858/00-097C-0000-0023-1AAF-3](http://hdl.handle.net/11858/00-097C-0000-0023-1AAF-3).

 The morphological and syntactic annotation of the Czech UD treebank is created through a conversion of PDT data.
+The conversion procedure has been designed by Dan Zeman.

 ## Acknowledgments